Skip to content

 Optional packages extend the renderer into a full framework:

-• Rich interaction (@silvery/term) — mouse events, spatial focus navigation, command system with keybindings, input layer stack
+• Rich interaction -- mouse events, spatial focus navigation, command system with keybindings, input layer stack

-• TEA state machines (@silvery/tea) — pure (action, state) → [state, effects] for testing, replay, and undo
+• TEA state machines (@silvery/create, optional) -- pure (action, state) -> [state, effects] for testing, replay, and undo

-If you know React, you know Silvery — the core API (Box, Text, useInput, render) is familiar.
-See the getting started guide to try it, or the detailed comparison for technical details.
+If you know React, you know Silvery -- the core API (Box, Text, useInput, render) is familiar.
+See the Getting Started guide to try it, or the detailed comparison for the full technical breakdown.